 Landscape photography is a favorite with professional and amateur photographers alike.
 There awaits a wealth of natural landscapes filled with beauty and drama, always changing with the seasons.
-To avoid taking bland images, follow these key tips below.
+To avoid taking bland images, follow these top landscape photography tips.

 When you are taking a landscape photograph, try creating a sense of depth by keeping all the different elements of the image in focus.